ghostvirus62/write-ups/the sticker shop/the-sticker-shop.md

 Can you read the flag at http://10.10.102.26:8080/flag.txt?

 ## Accessing http://10.10.102.26:8080
-There is home pageand one feedback page.
+There is home page and one feedback page.
 ![image](https://github.com/user-attachments/assets/b9cfa04d-081c-4b59-8fef-717107a3bba8)

 most likely we have to put our payload on the feedback page.